Kim-Quirk/Python-Tutorial/2-linked-list.md

 print(ll.add_values(2, 4)) #11
 print(ll.add_values(5, 6)) #8
 ```
-Starting with the following linked list, [5, 4, 3, 7, 2, 6, 1], run the following tests below to see if your solution is working.

-* Test 1: Add positions 1 and 3 together.
-This should equal 8.
-* Test 2: Add positions 3 and 5 together.
-This should equal 5.
-* Test 3: Add positions 2 and 4 together.
-This should equal 11.
-* Test 4: Add positions 5 and 6 together.
-This should equal 8.

 Once you have given this problem an honest attempt, have a look at the solution: [linked_list.py](./python/linked_list.py).